Connect with others who understand.

 Treating and Managing PsA in the Knees

-It’s important to let your health care provider know if you experience signs and symptoms of psoriatic arthritis in one or both knees.
-Studies have shown that even a six-month delay in diagnosis or starting medication after first noticing psoriatic arthritis symptoms can have an impact on the effectiveness of treatment.
+It’s important to let your healthcare provider know if you experience signs and symptoms of psoriatic arthritis in one or both knees.
+Even a six-month delay in diagnosis or treatment can affect how well you can manage the disease.

-Being diagnosed with PsA may involve X-rays or blood tests along with a thorough exam of your joints.
-After your doctor has determined that psoriatic arthritis is the cause of your knee pain, they will work with you to find the right treatment or combination of treatments for your condition.
+Being diagnosed with PsA may involve X-rays, ultrasounds, and blood tests, along with a thorough exam of your joints.
+If your doctor decides that PsA is responsible for your knee symptoms, they’ll work with you on a treatment plan.

 Medications

-There are several types of medications that may be used to manage PsA in the knees.
+Here are some medications that may help manage PsA in the knees:

 Physical and Occupational Therapy